 The Golden Age of Hollywood started in the early 1920s, and by the 1930s it was well on its way to becoming a fixture in American culture.It might come as a surprise, then, that there were strict rules and regulations in place for those who lived and worked in Hollywood during the early years of its existence.

-1a.
-You’re required to wear makeup at all times while out in public.2.
-You must concede at least 5 feet of sidewalk when walking past any member of the opposite sex.3.
+3. You must concede at least 5 feet of sidewalk when walking past any member of the opposite sex.

 When Did The Golden Age Of Hollywood End